H.R. 1551: Protect and Serve Act of 2025

 6

-Covers public employees authorized to prevent, detect, or investigate crimes, or to supervise detention or incarceration, which can include police, investigators, and corrections personnel.
+A law enforcement officer is defined as a public employee authorized to prevent, detect, or investigate crimes, or to supervise detention or incarceration — covering police, investigators, and corrections personnel.

 Who benefits from H.R.
 1551?